Failure to Register as a Sex Offender Attorney in Cincinnati, Ohio

 A conviction for failure to register as a sex offender can easily lead to years in prison.
 If you were on community supervision, also known as probation, when you were charged with failing to register as a sex offender, then you may be required to finish your original prison sentence as well as complete your sentence for the new offense.
 For example, if you were allowed to go through a year of community supervision instead of a final year of imprisonment, you will need to finish that year in prison as well as complete up to 18 months for a first-time conviction for failure to register.

-How a Cincinnati Sex Crimes Lawyer Can Help
+How a Cincinnati Failure to Register Lawyer Can Help

 Failure to register as a sex offender is a serious crime and can be difficult to defend against without the help of an experienced and resourceful attorney like Brad Groene of Luftman, Heck & Associates.
 Our team has experience with failure to register cases.
 We will review your situation and determine the strongest defense under the law.
 If you were charged with this crime based on an innocent mistake, we will ensure the court understands these circumstances and your lack of intent to defy the law.